GROUP BY Clause

 for any two non-null values \$x\$ and \$y\$, \$\gl{eqg}(x,y)\$ returns the same with \$x=y\$.
 As is the case generally for \$=\$, while SQL’s \$=\$ will error when given incompatible types, while the PartiQL \$=\$ will return

-Notice that PartiQL will group together the NULL
+Notice that PartiQL will group together the NULL and the MISSING

 grouping expressions, since any grouping expression resulting to

-has been coerced into NULL
+MISSING has been coerced into NULL before eqg does comparisons

 for grouping.
 Example 5 shows the repercussions

-and also shows how to discriminate
+of coercing NULL into MISSING and also shows how to discriminate

-, if so desired.
+between NULL and MISSING, if so desired.

 The query of will group together any log

-readings where the sensor
+readings where the sensor attribute is either NULL or is

-.
-For example, if logs
+altogether MISSING.
+For example, if logs is

 logs: [